delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 |Just received a job offer. . .
 I've never been less excited.| Has the COVID-19 response delayed anyone else's career path?| 5|

 ### Language of April 2020 in R/Careerguidance and R/Jobs:

+- > "April is the cruelest month" -T.S Eliot

 | R/Jobs | R/Careerguidance | Rank |
 | --------|-----------------|-------|
 |Why Do Nearly All Entry-Level Jobs Require Unrealistic Amounts of Experience or Certifications?| Are you seriously trying to quit your job during a global pandemic and impending recession? o_O| 1|